I had my story for you today (you will get it another Sunday), but such are plans of mice and men.

 The family was on its way from Bellefontaine to Milford Center.
 They had just spent the afternoon visiting Evelyn and Bernerd.

 It was this visit the spurred the delimma the boys were attempting to resolve.
 As Joe pointed out the boys had two grandmothers and two grandfather’s.
-There were tome when the boys were in deep discussion that this created confusion as to which set of grandparents they were talking about.
+It was this problem that had the boys in deep discussion.
+This created confusion as to which set of grandparents they were talking about.

 The grandfathers were easy.
 Grandfather Combs was just over six feet tall and grandfather Goodykoontz was about six inches shorter.
 The solution was simple.